Converting 95 Degrees Fahrenheit to Celsius: A practical guide

 Historical Context: Why Two Scales?

 The existence of two major temperature scales reflects the historical development of science and technology.
 Fahrenheit's scale, developed earlier, gained initial widespread use, particularly in Europe and later in the United States.
-However, the Celsius scale, with its more logical and easily divisible 100-degree range, became the preferred scale for scientific communities and eventually gained global acceptance as the standard.
+That said, the Celsius scale, with its more logical and easily divisible 100-degree range, became the preferred scale for scientific communities and eventually gained global acceptance as the standard.

 Practical Applications of Temperature Conversion